Hi-5 ABA Services

 Hi-5 ABA franchises consist of BCBAs and behavior technicians well-versed in Hi-5 ABA standards, practices, policies, and procedures.
 Clinical consultation is also available to each BCBA during regular business hours to address any questions or concerns that the BCBA may have over any given case.

 Each BCBA supervises a team of Technicians who provide the majority of direct services.
-All Hi-5 ABA Behavior Technicians must complete, at minimum, a BACB-qualified 40-hour introductory course in ABA techniques, and receive ongoing training, supervision and direction specific to each client with whom they participate in providing services from a BCBA familiar with the client and family.
+All Hi-5 ABA Behavior Technicians must complete, at minimum, a high school diploma (or equivalent), and receive ongoing training, supervision, and direction specific to each client with whom they participate in providing services from a BCBA familiar with the client and family.